Journal of Entrepreneurship Education · Vol. 28, SI 1, 2025

 The research question

 Can personality traits be systematically identified and measured in a way that predicts entrepreneurial success?
-And can a DSM-5 inspired questionnaire — typically used to assess pathological personality — be adapted to measure entrepreneurial personality traits?
+Can a questionnaire measure entrepreneurial personality traits?

 The research published in 2025 answered both questions affirmatively, establishing a validated framework that now powers this assessment.